 Click on the link for more information about the 4G network of Vodacom Tanzania.

-Prices prepaid Tanzania sim cards
+Prices prepaid Tanzania sim cards in 2022

 When buying a Halotel prepaid sim card, data and voice packages are automatically included.
 They offer the following combo packages called HOT bundels: